Frequently Asked Questions:

 Q: How can I apply for a bicycle?

-A: Please contact Mike at email@example.com with questions about applying for a bicycle.
-However, at this time Mike is operating at a very limited volume, and is focusing his efforts on providing bikes for residents of Hope Village in Chippewa Falls who are in need of a bike for transportation.
+A: Please contact Mike at firstname.lastname@example.org with questions about applying for a bicycle.
+However, at this time Mike is operating at a very limited volume, and until he has more resources, he is focusing his efforts on providing bikes for residents of Hope Village in Chippewa Falls who are in need of a bike for transportation.